CrystalVulpine/VoxelPlanet/README.md

 - [X] Ray tracing for cube selection.
 Before this was implemented, the current cube was always the one the camera is inside of.

-- [ ] Add an actual GUI
+- [ ] Add an actual GUI, including a color picker

 - [ ] Add settings and controls

-- [ ] Improve rendering, allowing a larger world size and more details.
+- [ ] Improve rendering, which would boost performance and allow a larger world size and more details.

 - [x] Add the ability to save worlds